-NOTICE Never experiment with other fuels or fuel ratios.
+NOTICE Never experiment with other fuels.
 Never use fuel containing more than 10% ethanol or methanol.
 The use of a non-recommended fuel can result in decreased engine performance and damage to critical parts in the fuel system and engine.